Ogbulelilly/alx-system_engineering-devops/0x02-shell_redirections/README.md

-duplicate the last line of the iacta
+deletes all the regular files